Updated on September 11, 2023 by Julie McCool

 Why: Cobblestoned streets and leafy squares combine with excellent dining in this romantic city on the Savannah River.

 How: Fly.
-Non-stop fights from all three Washington area airports arrive in under two hours.
+Non-stop flights from all three Washington area airports arrive in under two hours.
 Historic downtown Savannah is just 20 minutes away.